keshavpj1711/img-watermark/README.md

 # Image Watermark

 ## What are we going to use:
-- pillow library(a fork of PIL, to work with images)
+- pillow library(to work with images)
 - tkinter(to make our gui)

 ## Planning out

 ### Number of features to be implemented

-- It should be able to take text input from the user.
+- Text input from the user
-- Ability to change font style, size and color of the added text.
+- Change font style, size and color of the added text.
 - Tiling of the text:
   - Single
   - Multiple horizontally or